-Just outside of the entrance to La Villita is an outdoor theatre, the stage sits across the river, separate from the amphitheatre style seating.
+Just outside of the entrance to La Villita is an outdoor theater, the stage sits across the river, separate from the amphitheatre style seating.

-The River Walk is famous for the celebratory parades they host throughout the year, particularly when one of the professional sporting teams win.
+This part of the River Walk is also famous for the celebratory parades they host throughout the year, particularly when one of the professional sporting teams win.